LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Experiments

 \subsubsection{Resolving Context Competition via Reflection Loop}

 The most crucial finding in this case study is the resolution of ``context competition'' via the Reflection Loop.
-In the initial query generation stage (Generated Queries), the model overfitted to the strong context of the most recent viewing history, \textit{Saving Private Ryan} (War, Suspense), forming search intents biased toward ``Dark Thriller'' and ``Psychological Depth.''
+In the initial query generation stage (Generated Queries), the model was biased toward the strong context of the most recent viewing history, \textit{Saving Private Ryan} (War, Suspense), forming search intents biased toward ``Dark Thriller'' and ``Psychological Depth.''
 This is a typical case of context competition (History Dominance), where recent strong signals overwrite long-term preferences (the ``Heartfelt'' elements seen in \textit{Stand by Me}).

 In response, the Reflection Loop verified the consistency between the generated queries and the accumulated Annotations, detecting this bias.
 Consequently, the Refined Queries mediated the conflicting constraints by explicitly adding ``heart-wrenching'' and ``authentic human connection'' to the search scope while maintaining ``moral complexity.''
 This self-correction process functions to prevent ``filter bubbles'' and ``excessive bias''—which are difficult to avoid in single-pass inference—and dynamically recovers the diversity of the search space.